- Search The Registry

-Richard Petty, the owner of Richard Petty Motorsports, contributed to the livery by adding a peace symbol on the rear quarter panel of the car that features hands of all colors circling inside the peace symbol.
-The livery was made after Richard Petty Motorsports failed to secure a primary sponsorship for the race, with the team later suggested the idea to run an all-Black car to honor the movement to Wallace.
+Richard Petty, the owner of Richard Petty Motorsports, contributed to the livery by adding a peace symbol on the car's rear quarter panel that features hands of all colors circling inside the peace symbol.
+The livery was made after Richard Petty Motorsports failed to secure a primary sponsorship for the race, with the team later suggesting the idea to run an all-Black car to honor the movement to Wallace.
 Wallace finished 11th after securing top-ten finishes in both stages, his career-best at Martinsville in the Cup Series.